-- Reduce the TTL value to a small value such as 300 seconds in the DNS zone file for the sites in the source server.
+- Reduce the TTL value to a small value such as 300 seconds in the DNS zone file for the sites on the source server.
 You have to do this in the 24-48 hour time frame before the migration.

 - Once the migration is complete, change the A record for the domains in the source server to the KnownHost IP address.

-- Also change the nameservers of the domains to the nameservers of KnownHost VPS.
+- Also, change the nameservers of the domains to the nameservers of KnownHost VPS.
 Do this after the migration.

-How much time for migration ?
+How much time for migration?

 The time will be based on the size of the c-panel domain that is to be transferred.
 (Took less than 2 hrs in ShoutMeLoud’s case.)

-How much time it will take to update the name server?
+How much time will it take to update the name server?

 Normally it will take around 24 to 48 hrs to update the nameserver changes throughout the internet.
-By taking the steps mentioned above, it will take only the time mentioned in the TTL for update.
+By taking the steps mentioned above, it will take only the time mentioned in the TTL for the update.
 For example, for TTL 300sec, it will take 5min to update the nameserver throughout the Internet.